Race (2016 film): Filming

 The film was shot on location at Olympic Stadium in Berlin.

 Principal photography started on 24 July 2014, in Montreal, and on location at Olympic Stadium in Berlin.

 Release

 On October 1, 2014, Focus Features originally set a release date of April 8, 2016.
 However, in August 2015, the release date was pushed up to February 19, 2016.

-On February 15, an advanced screening was shown at Mershon Auditorium at Ohio State University, Owens' alma mater.
+On February 15, an advance screening was shown at Mershon Auditorium at Ohio State University, Owens' alma mater.
 Jesse Owens' two daughters and Stephan James were in attendance and addressed the crowd.
 The President of Ohio State, Michael V. Drake, also addressed the crowd and spoke briefly about Owens' global impact and life at Ohio State.
 It was released by Entertainment One in Canada, Focus Features in the United States on 19 February 2016, Eagle Pictures in Italy on 31 March 2016, and SquareOne Entertainment in Germany on 5 May 2016.